feldi/clj-datomic-tools/README.md

 # clj-datomic-tools

-Tools for working with the datomic data base.
+Tools for working with the Datomic data base.

 ## Usage